 It's a good idea to take a pen and small note card to the show in order to record the songs as they are played live.
 Alternativley, you can also text the songs as they are played to yourself.
 Or you can Tweet them to me from the show or send me pictures of the setlist at: http://twitter.com/311setlists.
 Please do your best to get the setlist down in ORDER, as we're striving for 100% setlist accuracy.

 Also, take note of any occurrence that stands out at the show which makes it unique.
-Examples may include: a stage dive by Nick, extended song intros, stage chatter, song dedications and equipment changes or difficulties.
+Examples may include: a stage dive by Nick, extended song intros/jams, stage chatter, song dedications and equipment changes or difficulties.

 How long does it usually take before a setlist is posted?

 Generally, setlists are posted to the site within 12-hours of when the show takes place.
 If the setlist has not been posted within that time-frame, it usually means that it has not been received or I am waiting for further confirmation on details.

 *** Often, setlists will be posted as early as the end of the show! ***

 Why does the stage setlist sometimes differ from what is actually played?

 Occasionally, 311 will choose to play songs that are not on the stage setlists due to a last minute change, dedication, crowd request, or simply because they get the urge.